aws-samples/serverless-samples/apigw-eventbridge-schema-validation/README.md

 ## Deployment

-The following solution uses the Lambda based schema updater architecture referenced above.
+The following deployment can be used for either of the solutions referenced above.
 This is intended to be deployed to non-production environments.
 You'll deploy the solution and test the three stages covered.
-You can modify the SAM template and Lambda function to also use this approach for CI CD driven updates or other unique needs your application requires.
+You can modify the SAM template and Lambda function to fit the unique needs of your application.

 ### Pre-Requisites